|

 George D. Prentice

-died on the 22nd ult., 67 years of age.
-He was a celebrated wit,
+the 22nd ult., 67 years of age.
+He was a celebrated wit, a fine scholar,

 Mrs. Hannah Merrell

-aged 71 years.
-The subject of this notice, and her husband, came
+71 years.
+The subject of this notice, and her husband, came to Liberty

-to Liberty over 40 years ago, she was a good neighbor, a model woman, and
+over 40 years ago, she was a good neighbor, a model woman, and a kind parent,

 Mr. John Boatman, Sr.

-on Friday last.
-It appears that Mr. B. had of late been subject to
+Friday last.
+It appears that Mr. B. had of late been subject to fits, and

-fits, and being left alone in his house for a short time, was found lying
+being left alone in his house for a short time, was found lying upon the floor

-upon the floor entirely senseless.
-He lived about four hours after
+entirely senseless.
+He lived about four hours after being found.
+The

 Mr. Maguire

-a lighted kerosene lamp at her husband.
-The lamp exploded, setting
+lighted kerosene lamp at her husband.
+The lamp exploded, setting fire to

-fire to the house and the husband’s clothing.
-The house and its contents
+the house and the husband’s clothing.
+The house and its contents were

-were destroyed, and Maguire was burned to death.
-The woman has not
+destroyed, and Maguire was burned to death.
+The woman has not been

 Wellsboro, Tioga Co, Pa.)